 This book works to build trust, consensus, and capacity to enhance understanding through a water conflict management framework designed to bolster collaborative skills.
 Built on case-studies analysis and hands-on real-life applications, it addresses issues of water insecurity of marginalized systems and communities, global water viability, institutional resilience, and the inclusion of faith-based traditions for climate action.
 The authors assess the complexities of climate challenges and explain how to create sustainable, effective, and efficient water approaches for an improved ecological and socioeconomic future within the UN's Sustainable Development Goals.

-5: Rights of Nature: The Relationship Between Water and People
+Chapter 5: Rights of Nature: The Relationship between Water and People by Cameron La Follette

-Chapter 8: Water Insecurities in Two African-American Communities
+Chapter 8: Water Insecurities in Two African American Communities by Lynette de Silva

-Chapter 9: A Global Water Solution: An Example of The Sustainable Development Goal Target 6.5
+Chapter 9: A Global Water Solution: An Example of the Sustainable Development Goal Target 6.5 by Melissa McCracken

 "This helpful workbook teases out some of the deep complexities of water conflicts through rich, wide-ranging, international case studies.
 Anchored by ‘four stages of water conflict transformation,’ the authors offer us a useful framework to expand our thinking about and responses to water conflicts.
 The holistic focus on relationships, culture, governance, and sustainability makes this an especially useful book for practical application as well as academic study."